Ankle Pain

 Ankle Fracture

-These injuries, most often diagnosed by x-rays, are best treated by immobilization 48166911_sand sometimes internal fixation by an orthopedic surgeon.
+These injuries, most often diagnosed by x-rays, are best treated by immobilization and sometimes internal fixation by an orthopedic surgeon.
 After 1-2 years, patients who have had pins or plates put into their ankles by surgeons may require removal of that hardware upon proper fusion of the bone that was fractured.
 Hardware may cause long-term sharp pain.

 PRP and prolotherapy may be helpful for patients who have had severe fractures due to the development of traumatic arthritis in patients with ankle fractures several years after the initial fracture.
 PRP and prolotherapy may be able to prevent or mitigate some of the pain associated with old ankle fractures.
 Percutaneous curettage can also be helpful for some of these patients who have joint impingement or bone spurs as a result of the ankle fracture or residual arthritis.